javaGuruBY/rpaS2/homework/english/Skiba_Olga/lecture1/grammar1.md

 He never wear a hat.
 He never wears a hat.

 He don’t like black coffee.
-He dosen't like black coffee.
+He doesn't like black coffee.

 We are have a good time.
 We are have a good time.